As featured recently on

-You may be like increasing numbers of creative workers, art educators, art students and curators wishing to engage effectively with eco-social concerns.
-However, many soon realise this topic is complex and that ecological knowledge for creative practices is not currently prioritised in art education or even widely understood across the art sector.
+In these urgent times, you may be like increasing numbers of creative workers, art educators, art students and curators wishing to engage effectively with eco-social concerns.
+However, you may soon realise this topic is complex and that ecological knowledge for creative practices is not currently prioritised in art education or understood across the art sector.

-I have created Haumea to help you navigate environmental science and ethics so you can develop impactful, Earth-aligned creative work for your audiences, communities and art organisations.
+I have created Haumea to help you navigate the environmental science, philosophy and ethics so you can develop impactful, Earth-aligned creative work for your audiences, communities and art organisations.

 Cathy Fitzgerald, PhD by Creative Practice,